Soldo aims 500% growth with B2B Expense Solutions #6

-Today with the team size of 130 emloyees, they are aiming to grow the company headcount and reach to double size within 6 to 9 months.
+Today with the team size of 130 emloyees, they are aiming to grow the team and reach to double size within 6 to 9 months.

 We are thrilled to discover new businesses and meet wonderful people each week!
 To stay in the loop and understand the London Startups Ecosystem, don’t forget to subscribe to our social media channels linked below.
 Stay tuned!

 agile management Banking business business in london businesses in london Culture entrepreneur entrepreneurship finance financial services Founder founder interviews Growth interview invest in startups Investment lean management london podcast prepaid cards scaleup software Software Tools start-up startup startup growth startup jobs startup office startup office tours startup tips tech business tech solutions tech startup technology the founder